 Putting my baby to sleep hasn’t always been easy, there was a time when I was so sleep deprived and not thriving at all as a new parent.
 I remembered feeling the stress of trying to juggle everything I needed to do – pumping, feeding, laundry – each day with the limited amount of time I had.
 When Bibi started to sleep more, I was finally able to get enough sleep myself.
-It allowed me to recover from my postpartum complications and I finally really enjoyed motherhood like I had always imagined.
+It allowed me to recover from my postpartum complications.
+Feeling better physically and seeing my baby thrive from sleeping soundly through the night, I finally really enjoyed motherhood like I had always imagined.

 Newborn Only Slept When Held

 In the beginning my dear Bibi would only sleep soundly in her own bassinet during the day when we had help from our parents.
 It made their time taking care of their granddaughter a real joy.
-Come evening, Bibi would cry all throughout the night if we tried to let her sleep by herself in her bassinet.
+Come evening, Bibi whom had her days and nights mixed up, would cry all throughout the night if my husband and I tried to let her sleep by herself in her bassinet.

 Which Sleep-training Techniques to Use?